MousaZeidBaker/resume/resume.md

 # Mousa Zeid Baker
-Degree in Computer Science and Engineering
+MSc in Computer Science and Engineering

 ![](https://raw.githubusercontent.com/MousaZeidBaker/cv/master/images/mousa_profile_image.jpeg)

 ## About me
 Extremely motivated to constantly develop my skills, increase my knowledge and to grow professionally.
-I am confident in my ability to deliver creative solutions and ideas where I can apply my technical knowledge and expertise.
-My primarily skills lie within the field of cloud computing, DevOps and plain software development.
-I also have interest in artificial intelligence, specifically machine learning and deep learning.
+I'm confident in my ability to deliver creative solutions and ideas where I can apply my technical knowledge and expertise.
+My primarily skills lie within the field of Cloud Computing, Infrastructure as code (IaC), DevOps and plain software development.
+I'm also interested in artificial intelligence, specifically machine learning and deep learning.

 ## Currently

-I am an experienced engineer at [Axis Communications](http://www.axis.com/), based at the R&D New Business site in Lund, Sweden.
-My role includes, but is not limited to, cloud computing, software development, DevOps and solution designing.
+I'm an experienced engineer at [Moodagent](https://moodagent.com/), based in Copenhagen, Denmark.
+My role includes, but is not limited to, designing & building a new robust & scalable infrastructure, DevOps and solution designing.

 ## Experience
+`Nov 2020-` __Moodagent__ Machine Learning Infrastructure Engineer

+Moodagent is a music streaming service where uniquely personalized playlists are provided to each user with the help of machine learning.
+My main responsibility was the infrastructure for the recommendation system, and since Moodagent was launching globally we needed to rethink and rebuild a new, robust and scalable infrastructure that could handle a global launch.
+We started to apply Infrastructure as Code (IaC) using AWS Cloud Development Kit (CDK) everywhere.
+Other tasks included deploying various docker containers into Kubernetes clusters in different regions.

-`Nov 2019-` __Axis Communications__ Software Engineer & DevOps Engineer
+`Nov 2019-Nov 2020` __Axis Communications__ Software Engineer & DevOps Engineer

 Part of a new cloud-native project within the field of audio.
 We started the project from scratch and the goal was to develop a multi-site serverless